Masuria: Masuria after World War II

 In October 1946, 37,736 persons were "verified" as Polish citizens while 30,804 remained "unverified".
 A center of such "unverified" Masurians was the district of Mrągowo, where in early 1946 out of 28,280 persons, 20,580 were "unverified", while in October, 16,385 still refused to adopt Polish citizenship.
-However, even those who complied with the often used pressure by Polish authorities were in fact treated as Germans because of their Lutheran faith and their often rudimentary knowledge of Polish.
+However, even those who complied with the often used pressure by Polish authorities were, in fact, treated as Germans because of their Lutheran faith and their often rudimentary knowledge of Polish.
 Names were "Polonised" and the usage of the German language in public was forbidden.
-In the late 1940s the pressure to sign the "verification documents" grew and in February 1949 the former chief of the stalinist secret Police (UB) of Łódź, Mieczysław Moczar, started the "Great verification" campaign.
-Many unverified Masurians were imprisoned and accused of pro-Nazi or pro-American propaganda, even former pro-Polish activists and inmates of Nazi concentration camps were jailed and tortured.
-After the end of this campaign in the district of Mrągowo only 166 Masurians were still "unverified".
+In the late 1940s, the pressure to sign the "verification documents" grew and in February 1949, the former chief of the Stalinist secret Police (UB) of Łódź, Mieczysław Moczar, started the "Great verification" campaign.
+Many unverified Masurians were imprisoned and accused of pro-Nazi or pro-American propaganda; even former pro-Polish activists and inmates of Nazi concentration camps were jailed and tortured.
+After the end of this campaign in the district of Mrągowo, only 166 Masurians were still "unverified".

 In 1950, 1,600 Masurians left the country and in 1951, 35,000 people from Masuria and Warmia managed to obtain a declaration of their German nationality by the embassies of the United States and Great Britain in Warsaw.
 Sixty-three percent of the Masurians in the district of Mrągowo received such a document.
 In December 1956, Masurian pro-Polish activists signed a memorandum to the Communist Party leadership:

 "The history of the people of Warmia and Masuria is full of tragedy and suffering.
-Injustice, hardship and pain often pressed on the shoulders of Warmians and Masurians...
-Dislike, injustice and violence surrounds us...They (Warmians and Masurians) demand respect for their differentness, grown in the course of seven centuries and for freedom to maintain their traditions".
+Injustice, hardship and pain often pressed on the shoulders of Warmians and Masurians [...]
+Dislike, injustice and violence surround us [...]
+They (Warmians and Masurians) demand respect for their differentness, grown in the course of seven centuries and for freedom to maintain their traditions".